 Karlovy Vary International Film Festival

-A chamber concert by members of the Czech Philharmonic and the Karlovy Vary Symphony Orchestra.
-Violin solo performed by Jiří Vodička, concert master of the Czech Philharmonic.
-Admission free.
+A chamber orchestra made up of members of the Czech Philharmonic and the Karlovy Vary Symphony Orchestra performs two iconic works by Wolfgang Amadeus Mozart, featuring soloist Jan Fišer, concert master of the Czech Philharmonic.

 President, Karlovy Vary International Film Festival

 Last year, when we joined with the Karlovy Vary International Film Festival to put together the Variations project, we made it our objective to combine the unique atmosphere of Karlovy Vary with music and film on the highest level of quality and to attract people with an interest in music and film.
 Variations’ first year exceeded our expectations and was appreciated by audiences, which is why we are glad to again be able to bring these two worlds together – two worlds that may differ in form but that share a desire to create profound and unforgettable experiences.